Pregnancy - morning sickness; Prenatal care - morning sickness

 - Most experts think changes in the woman's hormone levels during pregnancy cause it.

 - Other factors that can make the nausea worse include a pregnant woman's enhanced sense of smell and gastric reflux.

 Morning sickness that is not severe does not hurt your baby in any way.
 In fact:

 - It may even be a sign that all is well with you and your baby.

 - Morning sickness may be associated with a lower risk of miscarriage.

 - Your symptoms probably show that the placenta is making all the right hormones for your growing baby.

-When nausea and vomiting are severe, a condition known as hyperemesis gravidarum may be diagnosed.
+When nausea and vomiting are severe, a condition known as hyperemesis gravidarum may be diagnosed and may require treatment.

 Eating and Drinking